vercel/next.js/docs/basic-features/image-optimization.md

 If you need a different provider, you can use the [`loader`](/docs/api-reference/next/image.md#loader) prop with `next/image`.

 > The `next/image` component's default loader is not supported when using [`next export`](/docs/advanced-features/static-html-export.md).
 However, other loader options will work.

+> By default, Next.js uses the ['squoosh'](https://github.com/GoogleChromeLabs/squoosh/tree/dev/cli) library for image resizing and optimization.
+This library is quick to install and suitable for a dev server environment.
+If you are going to use the default image loader and built-in image optimizer in production, it is strongly recommended that you install the optional [`sharp`](https://github.com/lovell/sharp) image optimization library.
+Do this by running `yarn add sharp` in your application directory.

 ## Caching